conduktor/conduktor-docs/docs/platform/gateway/configuration/enterprise_proxy_security.md

       JWT_AUTH_MASTER_PASSWORD: superUser
 ```

-Conduktor Gateway is natively multi tenant.
+Conduktor Gateway is natively multi-tenant.
 This means that tokens must contain more than a username and secret, they
 must also encode tenant metadata.
 For convenience a token can be generated through the API by providing the following:

 1. An organisation id - an integer valuing indicating the tenant's organisation